Mwangi-dan/majiSmart_SE/README.md

 - Connect the soil moisture sensor to the Arduino according to the provided schematics.
 - Upload the sensor data collection code to the Arduino.

-## Contributing

-We welcome contributions to MajiSmart!
-Please read our contributing guidelines before submitting pull requests.

-## License

-MajiSmart is open-sourced under the MIT License.
-See the LICENSE file for more details.

 ## Contact

 For support or queries, contact [d.ndungu@alustudent.com](mailto:d.ndungu@gmail.com).